aekazakov/WurmMapUploader/README.md

 java WurmMapUploader export [WU map folder]

-Generates height maps surface and rock layer as 16 bit grayscale PNG files.
+Generates height maps of surface and rock layer as 16 bit grayscale PNG files.
+Generates terrain map and cave map as color PNG files.
 EXISTING EXPORTED FILES WILL BE OVERWRITTEN.

 Important note: information about flower types is not exported.
 All grass tiles are exported as FlowerType.NONE.